|Information Centres throughout Scotland i

 It's nice to be able to leave the everyday world behind and lose

-yourself in the local scene, But should you need internet access, you can usually find an "internet
+yourself in the local scene, But should you need internet access virtually any coffee shop has access available.

 If you need a phone card for either local